yurifyodorov/tcms-data-sync/README.md

-# @yurifyodorov/tcms-data-sync
+# tcms-data-sync

-A script for running tests and saving results to a database.
+Script for sync test cases with database.

 ## Installation